Azure/Webjobs.Extensions.Kusto/samples/samples-csharp/README.md

     }
 ```

-It is also possible to force an upsert within the function by calling `FlushAsync()` on an `IAsyncCollector`
+It is also possible to force an insert within the function by calling `FlushAsync()` on an `IAsyncCollector`

 ```csharp
     [FunctionName("AddProductsAsyncCollector")]